SReid0/ReadMe/README.md

 http://eve.kean.edu/~reidsc/pythontranslator.py

-Description: This program was created to give users the ability to have a quick and easy translator that also allows them have full conversations with someone if both parties don't speak the same langauge using Google Translate.
+Description: This program was created to give users the ability to have a quick and easy translator that also allows for full back and forth conversations with someone if both parties don't speak the same langauge using google translate and speech recognition.